Brooks Brothers: Film, television, and theatre

 The "white" shirts used for Archie Bunker's costumes in All in the Family were recut tan oxford shirts from Brooks Brothers.

 Brooks Brothers supplied clothes for the television show Mad Men; in October 2009, Brooks Brothers created a limited edition "Mad Men Edition" suit with the show's costume designer.

 Stephen Colbert had all of his suits for The Colbert Report and The Late Show with Stephen Colbert supplied by Brooks Brothers.

 Brooks Brothers frequently is sought out by costume designers in Hollywood, dressing stars in such films as Ben Affleck in Pearl Harbor, Gene Hackman in The Royal Tenenbaums, and Will Smith in Ali.
 The company produced made-to-measure period costumes for Denzel Washington's The Great Debaters.

 George Clooney wears Brooks Brothers throughout the film Up in the Air, and scenes were shot in a Brooks Brothers airport store.
 The men of the film The Adjustment Bureau wear Brooks Brothers.
 In November 2011, Brooks Brothers announced that it had designed a custom wardrobe for Kermit the Frog for the movie The Muppets.
 The stars of Slumdog Millionaire were all dressed by Brooks Brothers for the 81st Academy Awards.

 Brooks Brothers made all of the men's costumes, more than 500 pieces, for the 2013 adaptation of The Great Gatsby.
 They also sponsored the premieres in New York City and Cannes Film Festival.
 This was followed by a limited edition collection designed with Catherine Martin and sold at Brooks Brothers stores around the world.

-In I Love Lucy, Brooks Brothers is referenced in "Changing the Boys' Wardrobe" (Season 3, Episode 9, 1953).
-The characters Ricky and Fred place their old clothes in Brooks Brothers boxes so their wives think they got new expensive clothing from Brooks Brothers.

 Chuck Bass and Nate Archibald on the Gossip Girl TV series frequently wear clothes from Brooks Brothers.

-Aziz Ansari's character Tom Haverford, on the NBC sitcom Parks and Recreation, frequently mentions buying clothes from the Brooks Brothers Boys collection because, as he says, "the cuts are slimmer, and it's cheaper.
-Win win."

 Alec Baldwin's titular character in the 1994 film The Shadow was complimented on his Brooks Brothers tie by his adversary Shiwan Khan.
 At their next meeting, Khan is dressed in Brooks Brothers clothing.

-In Season 5 of Murder, She Wrote, main character Jessica Fletcher references Brooks Brothers suits.

-In the song “I’ll know” from the stage musical Guys and Dolls, in response to Sgt Sarah Brown's musings about her ideal husband, Sky Masterson scoffs: “You have wished yourself a Scarsdale Galahad, the breakfast-eating, Brooks Brothers type”.

-In the 2020 film Tenet, the protagonist played by John David Washington wore Brooks Brothers.
+In the 2020 film Tenet, when John David Washington meets Sir Michael Caine for lunch at a posh London members' club, Caine's character dismissively states: "Brooks Brothers won't cut it."

-Fictional works